Key tax factors for efficient cross-border business and investment involving Bulgaria.

 A 10 percent rate applies to interest paid to a foreign entity.
 As of January 1, 2015 exemptions apply for interest payments to EU affiliated companies under the EU Interest and Royalties Directive (subject to conditions).

 A 10 percent rate applies to royalties paid to a foreign entity.
 As of January 1, 2015 exemptions apply for royalty payments to EU affiliated companies under the EU Interest and Royalties Directive (subject to conditions).

 A 10 percent WHT is levied on income from:

-Exemptions (100 percent) apply for dividends paid from Bulgarian and EU/EEA subsidiaries as of January 1, 2009 (no minimum participation or holding period requirements), unless the respective amount decreases the tax result of the distributing entity (either as tax deductible expenses, or as another type of downward adjustment to the tax base), irrespective of the applicable accounting treatment.
+Exemptions (100 percent) apply for dividends received from Bulgarian and EU/EEA subsidiaries as of January 1, 2009 (no minimum participation or holding period requirements), unless the distributed amount decreases the tax result of the subsidiary (either as tax deductible expenses, or as another type of downward adjustment to the tax base), irrespective of the applicable accounting treatment.

 An exemption (100 percent) applies to capital gains from disposal of shares traded on the Bulgarian and EU stock exchanges (no minimum participation or holding period requirements).

 Tax losses can be carried forward for 5 years.
 There are no provisions regarding tax loss carry-back.

 Registration fees vary according to the entity to be registered, from a minimum of EUR 56 to a maximum of EUR 665.

 Transfer tax in the range of 0.1 percent – 3 percent is levied on the value of transferred real estate property (land and buildings).
 The tax rate is determined annually by the relevant municipality.